zbeever/blog/content/post/2020-08-15_leibniz-isochronous-curve.md

 date: 2020-08-15T12:43:36-04:00
 draft: false
 tags: ["mechanics", "lagrangian"]
+math: true
 ---

-Recently, a friend of mine shared with me the idea of the Leibniz isochronous curve.
+Recently, a [friend of mine](https://horenbergerb.github.io/) shared with me the idea of the Leibniz isochronous curve.
 In words, this is the trajectory a frictionless object would follow if its vertical velocity was left unchanged by a constant, downward force.
 Using the standard
 \\(x\\)-\\(y\\) Cartesian axes, the curve is parameterized by